 Welcome to the ESPN's "Streak for the Cash" - a challenging game that puts your sports prediction talents to the ultimate test.
 The objective of the game is to accumulate the longest winning streak by selecting the winning team (or player) in advance of an ongoing variety of matchups.
-Are you good enough to win a share of $600,000?
+Are you good enough to win the ultimate prize - the grand prize of $1,000,000?

 Picking winners seems simple enough, right?
 Well, ESPN has taken this concept to the next level.
 Sure you know baseball (or football) - but can you make the right call on matchups drawn from ten or more different sports?
 You will be challenged to predict the winners of matchups from the likes of the National Football League, Major League Baseball, PGA Golf, and a slew of soccer matches from around the world (to name a few).